varunkumardev/amitmerchant1990.github.io/_posts/2020-04-01-using-custom-exception-php.md

 As you can see here, we're checking the condition where if the method `inverse` receives the `0` as the argument, you'd terminate the execution by throwing an exception using the built-in [Exception](https://www.php.net/manual/en/class.exception.php) class which then can be catched under the `catch` block as shown in the example above.

 Let's take a slightly more real world example.
 Let's say we have an `Email` class which can be used to send email to the users.
-Here's how the class.
+Here's how the class looks like.

 ```php
 namespace AmitMerchant\App;